mdmtk/docs/edge/source/guide/csp/wifi.md

 If WEP is selected and Protect Key is false:

 * Parm name: PassphraseWEPClear
+* Settable if:
+	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" *AND* the Key Type is "Passphrase" *AND* the WPA Mode is "WEP" *AND* Protect Key is false

 If WEP is selected and Protect Key is true:

 * Parm name: PassphraseWEPEncrypted
+* Settable if:
+	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" *AND* the Key Type is "Passphrase" *AND* the WPA Mode is "WEP" *AND* Protect Key is true

 If WEP is not selected and Protect Key is false:

 * Parm name: PassphraseWPAClear
+* Settable if:
+	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" *AND* the Key Type is "Passphrase" *AND* the WPA Mode is not "WEP" *AND* Protect Key is false

 If WEP is not selected and Protect Key is true:

 * Parm name: PassphraseWPAEncrypted
+* Settable if:
+	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" *AND* the Key Type is "Passphrase" *AND* the WPA Mode is not "WEP" *AND* Protect Key is true

 ##### **Hex Key**
 Pivotal parm: No